 Keep Your Curtains Drawn and Windows Open

 You need to open your windows for ventilation, or you’ll get stuffy really fast.
-However, we recommend you keep the curtains drawn.
+However, we recommend you keep the curtains drawn, especially if you visit the best au online casinos during your break.
 These will block the sunlight, and still allow in a breeze.
 The direct sunlight will heat not only your body, but also your table, seat, and any beverages you might have with you.
 The floor and walls of the room will also retain warmth.
 The sweating will make you sticky and uncomfortable.

 Besides, you can try to get a ventilation fan installed at the office if you don’t have close access to the windows.
 This will help in keeping an active flow of air thereby aiding better ventilation across the office and keep the temperature much bearable during the hot seasons.

 Keep Yourself Hydrated